Style-based Clustering of Visual Artworks and the Play of Neural Style-Representations: Experimental Setup and Evaluation Criteria

-For additional experiments, we consider this curated dataset as the ground truth.
-We also consider two more evaluation metrics, viz., \textbf{Adjusted Rand Index (ARI)} \cite{ari-metric} and \textbf{V-Measure (V-Mes)} \cite{v-mes} that take into consideration the ground truth clusters.
+For experiments with curated datasets, as mentioned earlier we consider the images generated from the same style reference image as part of a cluster.
+We also consider two more evaluation metrics, viz., \textbf{Adjusted Rand Index (ARI)} \cite{ari-metric} and \textbf{Normalized Mutual Information (NMI)} \cite{metric-nmi} that take into consideration the ground truth clusters.
+Both these metrics are used in notable works for clustering such as \cite{chang2017deep,adaloglou2023exploringlimitsdeepimage,qian2023stableclusterdiscriminationdeep,Xu_2024}.
 ARI is a measure of similarity between two data clusterings.
 It takes all pairs of samples from both ground truth and predicted clusterings and considers all pairs of agreements and disagreements in their assignments to clusters.
 It then adjusts the index to account for chance by taking into account the expected similarity between the two clusterings.
 The ARI score ranges from -1 to 1.
 Values ranging between -1 to 0 indicate disagreement between the two data clusterings whereas values ranging from 0 to 1 indicate agreement between the two data clusterings.
-V-Mes is used to evaluate the quality of clustering results, taking into account both homogeneity (each cluster contains only members of a single class) and completeness (all members of a given class are assigned to the same cluster).
-The V-measure ranges from 0 to 1.
-A low value would indicate each cluster contains data points from different classes, and the data points belonging to the same class are assigned to multiple different clusters.
-A high value would indicate that each cluster contains data points belonging to the same class, and data points of a particular class are assigned to the same cluster.
-For the synthetically curated dataset, we utilize these two metrics to measure how close the predicted clustering is to the synthesized ground truth clustering; we also evaluate how dense and sparse the clusters are with SC and CHI.
+NMI is used to calculate the correlation between the ground truth clustering and the predicted clustering.
+The NMI ranges from 0 to 1, where a value closer to 0 would indicate no correlation between ground truth and predicted clusters whereas a value closer to 1 would indicate a near-perfect correlation between ground truth and predicted clusters.